Big Business Pushes Coal-Friendly Kentucky To Embrace Renewables

 Before this job, Snavely spent 35 years in the coal industry.
 His office is now working with companies — he calls them customers — to help develop renewable energy.
 But Snavely says he struggles with whether "the growth of renewables [comes] at the expense of coal.
 Is it a bigger pie, or is someone taking a slice of our pie?"

-Kentucky — unlike many other states — has no mandate to require a certain share of renewable energy.
-The state joined two dozen others in a lawsuit challenging President Obama's signature climate policy, the Clean Power Plan, which would have shuttered hundreds of coal-fired power plants.
+Kentucky, unlike many other states, has no mandate to require a certain share of renewable energy.
+The state joined two dozen others in a lawsuit challenging President Barack Obama's signature climate policy, the Clean Power Plan, which would have shuttered hundreds of coal-fired power plants.
 Snavely says coal built his state's economy, creating some of the cheapest power in the country.

 "We have industries in Kentucky that would not be here if we didn't have such low electricity rates," he says.